ledat1205/road-to-msc/datlt/GCP/Note.md

 What is shuffle?

 When the results from all those parallel workers need to be combined, such as for a `GROUP BY` or a `JOIN`, the shuffle comes in.
 Shuffle is the process of redistributing the intermediate data that the slots have processed.
 Using Google’s petabit internal network, Jupiter, shuffle gathers and reorganizes this data, sending it to the next set of slots for further processing like aggregation or joining.
 This incredibly fast redistribution of data between query stages is essential for executing complex analytical queries efficiently at a massive scale.

+### Partitioning and clustering in BigQuery

+Partitioning

+Partitioning is like adding dividers to a filing cabinet.
+Instead of one giant drawer, you have separate sections for each year, month, or day.
+In BigQuery, you can partition a table based on a date or an integer column.